 For more than 20 years, wind energy companies have undertaken studies to assess risk and impacts to wildlife from wind energy projects.
 Some data are publicly available but other data are privately owned.
 AWWI is building the American Wind Wildlife Information Center (AWWIC, pronounced ‘a-wic'; formerly know as the Research Information System), a first-of-its kind initiative, which will securely house wind-wildlife data and make it available for scientific analysis.
 Collection of existing data through the AWWIC is the most promising and efficient way to increase overall understanding of risks and impacts.
 The scientific analysis of the data in the AWWIC, which will be guided by AWWI, will:

 To minimize risk, wind project developers and decision makers need cost-effective tools that enable them to screen locations for potential wildlife and habitat conflicts early in the siting process.
 AWWI and The Nature Conservancy (TNC) built and maintain the Landscape Assessment Tool (LAT), a GIS-based, publicly-available mapping tool that collates and displays biological information that is relevant to wind-energy development.
 Users can display web-based maps featuring information culled from over 1,000 data layers relevant to the identification of potential wildlife and environmental impacts and to landscape-level screening for potential project sites.
 The LAT is a currently the only national decision support tool for energy development, with a focus on the data most relevant to wind energy.

 AWWI’s collaborative network offers a unique opportunity to bring biologist together with engineers to explore challenges and opportunities related to technological solutions to wind-wildlife impacts.
-By creating a forum for this interaction, AWWI serves as an incubation space for new and exciting ideas that have the potential to drastically reduce the impacts of wind energy on sensitive species.
+By creating a forum for this interaction, AWWI serves as a catalyst for new and exciting ideas that have the potential to drastically reduce the impacts of wind energy on sensitive species.

 Science for Policy & Practice: Through research and tool development, AWWI provides the science that wind-wildlife stakeholders need to make decisions in the face of uncertainty.
 More